FAST U.S. SHIPPING & EASY RETURNS

 Are replacement flaps available?

-Yes, you can buy Dragon replacement flaps for your vinyl pet door for sliding glass door.
+Yes, you can buy Liberty Dragon replacement flaps for your vinyl pet door for sliding glass door.

 Can my small and large dog share this pet door?